|Homosexuality, Gay Marriage & The Church|

 Another common issue that comes up when talking about homosexuality or gay marriage is the "born that way" issue as many people believe that people are born as homosexuals.
 We've seen above that numerous Scriptures, if you take them at face value, clearly show homosexuality as being a sin.
 So, in order for a person to claim that God made them a homosexual, they in essence are saying that God made them to sin against Him.
 Since we know lying and murder are also sins, this would be the same as a person claiming that God made them to be a liar or a murderer.
 If a person is going to say that God made them gay, that only logically leaves one option: you must reject the Bible by either stating that it isn't really God's Word, wasn't translated right, or in some way isn't really saying what it clearly says.
 Because you can't, with any intellectual honesty, have it both ways.

 I don't think there's any denying that it is clearly true that some people are more prone to 'homosexual feelings' then others.
 I myself can tell you that as a young teen I had some of these feelings myself.
 Whether you want to point to your genetic makeup, societal effects (your family environment/those around you), or however you want to explain the "why" for why a person has these feelings - at the end of the day they are just feelings!
 Whether a person acts on those feelings or not is the issue!
-I do believe that people may be born with traits that in certain environments could definitely lend towards a person having homosexual desires, and I understand why this could be confusing for the individual because to them they just see it as "who they are" and "how they were made" and so they might think they just need to embrace it.
+I do believe that people may be born with traits that in certain environments could definitely lend towards a person having homosexual desires, and I understand why this could be confusing for the individual because to them they just see it as "who they are" and "how they were made" and so they might think they just need to embrace it (especially if society tells them that is what they should do).
 I understand this and since usually these feelings surface in early adolescence (already a confusing time where people are trying to figure out their identity), I understand why it can easily seem like "this is just who I am".
 But it's not true - The lie that is so commonplace right now is that a person needs to embrace these feelings to "embrace themselves" because that is "how God made them" and thus God approves of those feelings.
 That they need to embrace themselves as a "homosexual" - to find their identity in being a "homosexual".

-When discussing the "born that way" issue, people like to throw out the rare aberrant cases of people born with both male and female genitalia (though for the record, they are not two complete sets).
+When discussing the "born that way" issue, some like to throw out the rare aberrant cases of people born with both male and female genitalia (though for the record, they are not two complete sets).
 The logic goes that if a person can be born with parts of both sets of genitalia and we don't really know if they are male or female then a person's sexual orientation can be decided at birth also.
 There certainly are those extremely unusual cases out there of aberrant physical situations which ultimately gets traced back to the Fall back in the Garden of Eden - but that doesn't really affect the underlying homosexuality question.
 Throughout Scripture, we see that all sin is of the heart.
 If a person is born with physical characteristics that resemble both male and female and let's say they see themselves and identify as a male, and then have sex with other males even though they know the Bible says homosexuality is wrong - I don't see any difference - it's just as much sin as it would be for someone that didn't have the female components.
 Even if, just for a crazy argument, they ACTUALLY were female - if they saw themselves male and had sex with men, sin has been committed because sin is a heart issue.

 This is the crux of the homosexual issue we see in society right now.
 The homosexual community finds their identity as human beings in their sexuality rather than God! (read that again!!)
-Their whole identity is based around that they are a "homosexual".
+Their whole identity is largely based around them being a "homosexual".
 Thus when someone such as myself dares to talk about what God has clearly said about homosexuality, they see it as an attack on them PERSONALLY!
 They've bought the lie - they've embraced it - rationalized it however they needed to - and made it their identity.
 That is why they are very passionate on issues such as "gay marriage".
 They believe that it is their fundamental right because they in the core of who they are, are "homosexuals", and thus they should have the same marriage rights as everyone else who is not a homosexual.

 This is WHY they see things like gay marriage as a "civil right."
 It is because they truly do believe that they are homosexuals just like African-American people are black, etc. They believe they were "born gay" and thus should be a protected group just like an ethnic group is.
 They don't see homosexuality as a behavior, but as an identity.

-Look, we all want to believe that sin isn't sin.
+And on the sin issue, look, we all want to believe that sin isn't sin.
 We can all explain stuff away to fit what we want to believe.
 You can try to explain away most of the Bible if you want (and many people do) using arguments such as "it wasn't translated right", "God didn't really mean THAT", etc. We can all try to explain away things we don't like!

 God does love you.
 He loves you and me more than any person EVER could.
 And for those that come to Him and accept Him as He is (and not as they think they want Him to be!), He will not only save them for all eternity, but will also give them a new nature now by which they, with His help, are able to live rightly.
 There are many testimonies of people who originally bought the lie that people are born homosexuals and can't change and need to just embrace it, only to have their eyes opened - realize that it was indeed sin - come to Christ - and find that Christ has the power to help them overcome any homosexual feelings!